Minimise space and costs

 Warehouse space is surprisingly expensive.
-In fact most storage results in costs to your business, including management, lighting (and possibly heating), ongoing maintenance and so on.
-And at best, it is space that could be used for developing other areas of your business.
+In fact, most storage results in increased business costs, including management, lighting (and possibly heating), ongoing maintenance, and more.
+It is also space you could use to develop other areas of your business.

-And for many businesses, this then leads on to how to reduce storage for packaging.
+And for many businesses, this leads to how to reduce storage for packaging.

-This is because, depending on the nature and type of your business, how big your inventory of boxes is, and even down as far as the type of material you are using, your packaging can be one of the most space intensive storage requirements.
+Depending on the nature of your business, how extensive your inventory of boxes is, and even the type of material used, your packaging can be one of the most space-intensive storage requirements.

-But there are a number of tactics that can help you to – in some cases vastly – reduce your packaging storage requirements.
+But several tactics can help you to – in some cases vastly – reduce your packaging storage requirements.

-This guide takes a look at 5 of the most effective yet little know strategies, for doing so.
+This guide looks at five of the most effective yet little know strategies for doing so.

 Problems of excessive packaging storage requirements

-But why you should you care about how much storage your packaging takes up?
-Well, there are potentially a number of negative impacts on your business.
+But why should you care about how much storage your packaging takes up?
+Well, there are potentially several negative impacts on your business.

-As mentioned above, storage space is not usually cheap.
-Ongoing maintenance, utility bills, business rates and of course rent or leasing costs can all add up to a significant monetary cost to your business.
+Storage space is not usually cheap.
+Ongoing maintenance, utility bills, business rates and rent or leasing costs can add up to a high monetary cost to your business.